cschladetsch/JsIndustrialProducer/Readme.md

-# JsIndustrialProducer - Industrial MIDI Song Creator
+# INDUSTRIELL KLANGMASCHINE - Industrial MIDI Song Creator

 **Note:** For the full experience with parameter controls, song generation, and real-time playback, please download and run locally.

-The application is a single self-contained HTML file (index.html) that requires only the accompanying CSS file.
+## 🎸 NOW WITH MODULAR ARCHITECTURE! 🎸

+The application has been refactored from a monolithic 2600+ line file into a clean modular structure using ES6 modules.
+Choose your version:

+- **`./r`** - Launch the modern modular version with clean architecture
+- **`./r-original`** - Launch the classic monolithic version (2600+ lines of raw power)

+Both versions are fully functional with identical features.

 ## Demo Visual